cynic-net/comci/NOTES.md

 LVn indicates the directory tree level within a tree object and the approximate count of files within it.

-A test result should store, beyond the identification info above:
+When doing `git ci show`, the user is asking for (potentially) multiple test results from a given commit, so we want to be able to quickly access multiple test-names within a given tree.
+When doing a `git ci log`, the revision list (and then tree list) will be calculated ahead of time, then multiple test results will be accessed for each tree in order (so we still want faster access to results by test name).

--   Host and user running test
+Currently, we are identifying test results by tree SHA and test name.
+The structure is `refs/ci/results/*:tree-sha/test-name` -- we don't store host/worktree information.
+The `*` allows the user to specify test result branch structure they want to use.

--   git author?
+The test results should contain (in principle, though needs may differ):

--   Host configuration (OS and tools version etc.)
+-   Relevant host configuration (OS and tools version etc.)
--   env vars
+-   A dump of environment variables.
--   pass/fail status
+-   Test pass/fail status.
--   stdout/stderr
+-   stdout/stderr of test runs.
--   commit sha of configuration branch used
+-   SHA of `refs/ci/config:config`.